emodyz/MultigamingLauncher/README.md

 </p>

 ## About MultiGaming Launcher
-> **Note:** This repository contains the core code of the Laravel framework.
-If you want to build an application using Laravel, visit the main [Laravel repository](https://github.com/laravel/laravel).
+> **Note:** This project cannot be used without [MultigamingPanel](https://github.com/emodyz/MultigamingPanel).

 This MultiGaming Launcher is an out of the box software that makes it easier for creators of custom game servers to share their creations with their player base.

-This project cannot be used without [MultigamingPanel](https://github.com/emodyz/MultigamingPanel).

 ## Documentation